Analysis | A scholar-politician looks at Congress and the politics of the post-Trump era

 Price writes as both practitioner and scholar.
 Before coming to Congress, he taught political science at Yale and Duke universities.
 He also has a divinity degree.
 He is a committed Democrat who served as state party chair in North Carolina before running for Congress.
 He writes as an institutionalist and as a partisan.

-Price calls his book, “The Congressional Experience: An Institution Transformed.”
-First published in 1992, the book’s current edition, now its fourth, carries a cover photo of the Capitol dome with storm clouds in the background, which as Price notes, offers a fitting metaphor for the times.
+Price calls his book “The Congressional Experience: An Institution Transformed.”
+First published in 1992, the book’s current edition, now its fourth, carries a cover photo of the Capitol dome with storm clouds in the background, which, as Price notes, offers a fitting metaphor for the times.

 The book began at the suggestion of a friend.
 “A political science colleague persuaded me that I should keep a journal and at some point write up what it’s like to get elected and get situated in an institution,” Price said in a recent interview.
 “And so I reluctantly did that [and] found out that I actually enjoyed it more than I thought I would.”